 The warehouse is a high-risk location in your fulfillment chain where people come in maximum contact with surfaces.
 Since the various processes followed by picking, packing, and dispatching take place in the warehouse, the risk of spreading this disease increases.

 The virus can live on metal for around 4-5 days.
 Hence, the bins, racks, machines, doorknobs, etc. must be sanitized at least 3 times daily.

 A thermal scan must be done at the entry of the warehouse, and people having a temperature and/or mild symptoms must be prohibited from entering.
 The Omicron variant has new symptoms and you must also take care of that.

 Sanitation and cleanliness are of the utmost importance when it comes to protection from COVID-19.
-Hence, all employees must follow a strict protocol regarding the washing of hands, using sanitizers and wearing protective gear like overalls, gloves, face masks, etc.
+Hence, all employees must follow a strict protocol regarding the washing of hands, using sanitizers, and wearing protective gear like overalls, gloves, face masks, etc.

 Ensure that the products do not come in contact with many people.
 And if they do, they must be sanitized thoroughly before you dispatch them.

 Choose to receive all documents electronically.
 Reduce the risk of touching unknown surfaces like papers and pens as the virus can stay on them for a longer period.

 In these challenging times, take innovative measures to deliver products with ease.
 Contactless delivery is one of them.
 If your buyer agrees, you can ask them to authorize the courier executive to leave the package in a safe place.
 In testing times like these, you must make contactless delivery mandatory.

 For example, food chain Domino’s Pizza has already introduced ‘zero contact delivery’ across all its restaurants where it will allow its customers to receive their order without coming in direct contact with any delivery staff.